aomlomics/edna2obis/README.md

 ### eMoF (extendedMeasurementOrFact)

-The eMoF file captures event-level measurements linked to each `eventID` that made it into the final occurrence file.
-In this workflow, eMoF rows are event-linked only (for now), so `occurrenceID` is intentionally left blank.
+The eMoF file captures occurrence-level measurements linked to each occurrenceID that made it into the final occurrence file.
+This creates a larger file but is what GBIF requires for data submission.

-- **What it contains**: One row per event per configured measurement.
+- **What it contains**: One row per occurrence per configured measurement.
 - **Where it comes from**: Measurement values are sourced from `sampleMetadata` first, otherwise `experimentRunMetadata`.
 - **Units**:
   - If the eMoF template specifies a literal unit (e.g., `m`, `°C`), that unit is used for every emitted row of that measurementType.